Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

       ```

       The `watcherId` variable stores the value, which can be used in the future to remove the listener from the server using the `removeCommandListener()` method.

+## Related Information
+* Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 3.0 and Higher for Wearable